End-to-End Multibranch Jenkins Pipeline Project Creation

 - Fork the

-on GitHub into your local GitHub account.
+building-a-multibranch-pipeline-projecton GitHub into your local GitHub account.
 If you need help with this process, refer to the Fork A Repo documentation on the GitHub website for more information. - Clone your forked

-is the name of your user account on your operating system):- If you have the GitHub Desktop app installed on your machine:
+building-a-multibranch-pipeline-projectrepository (on GitHub) locally to your machine.
+To begin this process, do either of the following (where<your-username>is the name of your user account on your operating system):- If you have the GitHub Desktop app installed on your machine:

 - In GitHub, click the green Clone or download button on your forked repository, then Open in Desktop.